Teaching material for “One Table Two Elephants”

 - classes focusing on decoloniality and the living remains of empire and colonialism.

-Motivated PhD students and postgraduates can also use the film in self-organised seminars and we are interested in your feedback also.
+Motivated PhD students and postgraduates can also use the film in self-organised seminars and we are interested in your feedback.
 The teaching resource website will be updated continuously with your feedback.

-- Presentation file on teaching with the film by Henrik Ernstson and Jacob von Heland.
+- Presentation file for screening & teaching the film by Henrik Ernstson and Jacob von Heland.

 - About the film (by von Heland & Ernstson)

-“Flipped classroom,” or Reading before or after the film?
+Reading before or after the film; “flipped classroom”

 The film will suit the use of a “flipped classroom,” allowing students to watch the whole film or parts of it before class and read one or two texts.
 This provides conditions for a rich discussion in small and wider groups.

 However, a choice you might face is if you want students to read into the particular history of Cape Town and South Africa, before or after having watched the film.
-The film itself, follows a postcolonial commitment to pluralise how to think, represent and perform history, and who can do such thinking and performance.
-The film wants people to understand the particularity of the place itself, Cape Town—and then through the texture that the film brings, to let their ideas about the film travel to understand other places, situations and abstract notions.
+With the film we wanted people to understand the particularity of the place itself, Cape Town—and then through the texture that the film brings, to let their ideas about the film travel to understand other places, situations and abstract notions.
 Cape Town is crucial for the film, but the film can travel beyond Cape Town.

-Nevertheless, in providing resources for your teaching, we have placed relevant literature on Cape Town’s history, including identity politics, at the end of this page.
+Nevertheless, in providing resources for your teaching, we have suggested themes with relevant literature below and literature on background reading on Cape Town’s history and identity politics.

 Themes and suggested literature